 And then it happened.
 My back started throbbing painfully near the shoulders.
 I thought perhaps I had pulled a muscle and was forced to rest.

 I felt useless.
-I could hardly lift my infant daughter; neither could I carry out some of my daily responsibilities like cooking and cleaning.
+I could hardly lift my baby; neither could I carry out some of my daily responsibilities like cooking and cleaning.
 After a few days, I decided to get some help.

 But after many months and appointments with a physician, chiropractors, physical therapists, and massage therapists, it didn’t get much better.